sailpoint-oss/golang-sdk/api_v3/docs/PasswordSyncGroupsAPI.md

 [[Back to README]](../README.md)

-## DeletePasswordSyncGroup
+## Delete Password Sync Group by ID

 > DeletePasswordSyncGroup(ctx, id).Execute()

-Delete Password Sync Group by ID
+This API deletes the specified password sync group.
+A token with ORG_ADMIN authority is required to call this API.

 ### Example